Faruk Sejdini

-Faruk Sejdini (born 7 February 1950), is an Albanian professional football coach and former player.
+Faruk Sejdini (born 7 February 1950) is an Albanian professional football coach and former player.

 Club career

-Sejdini had a successful albeit short career, representing Dinamo Tirana between 1966 and 1979.
+Sejdini had a successful albeit short career playing as a defender, representing Dinamo Tirana from 1966 to 1979.
 His career begun in 1967 in the academy when he was spotted by coach Skënder Jareci along with striker Ilir Përnaska, who become a future club legend.
 He was part of Dinamo's golden generation of the 1970', winning five Albanian Superliga titles and three Albanian Cups.

 International career

 He made his debut for Albania in a May 1971 Olympic Games qualification match against Romania and earned a total of 11 caps, scoring no goals.
 His final international was a November 1976 friendly match against Algeria.